 In late 2012, my wife, cousin, and I decided to start a board game publishing company.
 The problem: we didn’t really know what we were doing and no one knew who we were.
 Our solution was to start a podcast.

 Then a funny thing happened.
 We went from three people talking about board games in my basement to industry experts.
-We were recognized as authorities in the space within a few seasons of associating with known industry leaders.
+The community recognized us as authorities in the space.

 According to an article from Entrepreneur, “Association is one of the most powerful tactics.”
-The article explains that uber-famous people like Oprah, Tim Ferriss, and Tony Robbins relied heavily on association to grow their careers.
+The article explains how famous people like Oprah, Tim Ferriss, and Tony Robbins used association to grow their careers.

 One major perk of interviewing Conversio’s own users is that we typically get positive stories and recommendations for Conversio’s product on every episode.
 The best part is it’s always organic.
-We don’t ask; the interviewees just share their experiences.
+The interviewees share their experiences without us asking.

-Conversio receives consistent and organic social proof because of the One Stop Shop podcast.
+Conversio receives consistent and organic social proof because of the podcast.

-Action Item: How can you make your branded podcast result in natural, positive social proof?
-How can you encourage your listeners to believe in your brand?
+How can you make your branded podcast result in positive social proof?
+Can you encourage your listeners to believe in your brand?

 Gain Access to New Audiences